EngDann/Tic-Tac-Toe/README.md

 ## Description

-The "Tic Tac Toe" project is developed entirely in pure JavaScript, providing a simple implementation of the classic Tic Tac Toe game.
-Players can choose to play with individual winners or aim for a draw.
+"Tic Tac Toe" is a simple yet engaging project developed purely in JavaScript.
+This game allows for individual player wins or a draw if all squares are filled without any player completing a row vertically, horizontally, or diagonally.

 ## Technologies Used

--   **JavaScript**: Utilized for game logic and DOM manipulation.
+- **JavaScript**: Core gameplay logic and DOM manipulation.
--   **Sass**: Used for styling the game interface.
+- **Sass**: Used for styling and creating an engaging user interface.
--   **HTML**: Structured for game layout and elements.
+- **HTML**: Basic structure and layout.

 ## Features

+- **Single Turn Per Player**: Ensures fairness by allowing each player to play only once per turn.
--   **Winner Detection**: The game automatically detects when a player wins by completing a horizontal, vertical, or diagonal row.
+- **Winning Logic**: Players win by completing a row either horizontally, vertically, or diagonally.
--   **Draw Detection**: If all squares are filled and no player has achieved victory, the game ends in a draw.
+- **Draw Scenario**: A draw is declared if all squares are filled and no player has completed a row.

 ## Challenges and Learnings

-This project provided an opportunity to enhance skills in DOM manipulation and Sass styling, contributing to a deeper understanding of front-end development.
+This project was a valuable learning experience as it allowed me to deepen my understanding of DOM manipulation and Sass.
+Handling game logic and UI interactions in JavaScript was particularly enriching.

 ## How to Use

-To play "Tic Tac Toe", follow the steps below:
+To play "Tic Tac Toe", follow these steps:

 1. **Clone the repository**: